 Schakenraad, J.M.; Nieuwenhuis, P.; Molenaar, I.; Helder, Janneke; Dijkstra, P.J. and Feijen, J. In vivo and in vitro degradation of glycine/DL-lactic acid copolymers.
 Journal of Biomedical Materials Research.
 1979, 23, (11), 1271-1288.

-Wear protective gloves and eye protection.
+Keep only in original container.
+Wash face, hands and any exposed skin thoroughly after handling Wear protective gloves/protective clothing/eye protection/face protection.
+IF ON SKIN: Wash with plenty of soap and water.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Immediately call a POISON CENTER/doctor
+Immediately call a POISON CENTER or doctor/physician.
+If skin irritation occurs: Get medical advice/attention.
+Take off contaminated clothing and wash before reuse.
+Absorb spillage to prevent material damage.